Bob Cobert

-Robert Cobert (October 26, 1924 – February 19, 2020) was an American composer who worked in television and films.
-He is best known for his work with producer/director Dan Curtis, notably the scores for the 1966–71 ABC-TV gothic fiction soap opera Dark Shadows and the TV mini-series The Winds of War (1983) and its sequel War and Remembrance (1988), for which he received an Emmy Award nomination.
+Robert W. Cobert (October 26, 1924 – February 19, 2020) was an American composer of film and television scores.

+He is best known for his work with producer/director Dan Curtis, notably the scores for the ABC gothic fiction soap opera Dark Shadows (1966–71) and the TV mini-series The Winds of War (1983) and its sequel War and Remembrance (1988), for which he received an Emmy Award nomination.
 Together, the latter two scores constitute the longest film music ever written for a film.